awslabs/llrt/README.md

 > Even though LLRT supports [ES2020](https://262.ecma-international.org/11.0/) it's **NOT** a drop in replacement for Node.js.
 Consult [Compatibility matrix](#compatibility-matrix) and [API](API.md) for more details.
 > All dependencies should be bundled for a `browser` platform and mark included `@aws-sdk` packages as external.

+### Option 3: AWS SAM

+The following [example project](example/llrt-sam/README.md) sets up a lambda instrumented with a layer containing the llrt runtime.

 ## Testing & ensuring compatibility

 The best way to ensure that your code is compatible with LLRT is to write tests and executing them via the built in test runner